 The City of West Lake Hills is dedicated to financial transparency and wants to ensure our citizens have access to a variety of financial information.
 The City posts budgets and audits for the most current fiscal year and for the four fiscal years prior to that period.
 For the current fiscal year, in addition to the budget, the City also posts monthly revenue and expense reports, quarterly check registers, and charts so citizens can better visual the annual budget.

 The City has a population of approximately 3,200 and covers an area of approximately four square miles.
-For the Fiscal Years 2017 to 2018 budget, the City budgeted for thirty-two full-time equivalent employees.
-The City continues to have one of the lowest tax rates in the state at $0.0650 per $100 of assessed valuation.
+For the Fiscal Years 2020 to 2021 budget, the City budgeted for twenty-eight full-time equivalent employees.
+The City continues to have one of the lowest tax rates in the state at $0.0786 per $100 of assessed valuation.

 City of West Lake Hill Receives Recognition for Transparency Efforts from Texas Comptroller